West Chicago, Illinois: Infrastructure

 The DuPage Airport is located in the city.
-The National Transportation Safety Board operates the Chicago Aviation Field Office in West Chicago, on the grounds of the airport; it is the regional headquarters of the NTSB Aviation Central Region.
+The National Transportation Safety Board (NTSB) operates the Chicago Aviation Field Office on the grounds of the airport; it is the regional headquarters of the NTSB Aviation Central Region.

-Metra has a station on the Union Pacific West Line.
+Metra has a station on the Union Pacific West Line in town.

-The Great Western Trail (Illinois) passes through town.
+The eastern branch of the Great Western Trail passes through town.

 Education

 The city of West Chicago has two high schools—one public school, West Chicago Community High School, and one private, Wheaton Academy.
-There are seven public elementary schools (Currier, Pioneer, Wegner, Turner, Indian Knoll, Gary, and Norton Creek) and two middle schools [Benjamin and Leman Middle School (LMS)] within the city.
+There is one preschool which is Pioneer and there are six public elementary schools (Currier, Wegner, Turner, Indian Knoll, Gary, and Norton Creek) and two middle schools [Benjamin and Leman Middle School (LMS)] within the city.
 The West Chicago Wildcats is the name of the WCCHS teams.

 Sister city

-West Chicago has one sister city.:
+West Chicago has one sister city: